Plant-Food-Research-Open/assemblyqc/README.md

 sbatch ./assembly_qc_slurm.sh
 ```

 You will now see a results folder which will contain a file named 'report.html' and can be viewed on the [powerPlant storage server](https://storage.powerplant.pfr.co.nz).
-An example report.html file can be found in the [example_report](./example_report/) folder.

 ### Post-run clean-up